 It’s not the best option for plus size people (250 lb+).
 It’s a 10″ all-foam bed and, generally, beds with coils will be better for heavier folks since coils provide bi-directional support (i.e. they compress, but also push back) and are just more durable and supportive than foam— so we just can’t recommend it for heavier folks.
 These types of sleepers sink into the mattress more and we worry about the long-term support, especially if you’re a back or stomach sleeper.

-Heavy people should really look into their coil bed: Bear Hybrid.
-It’s extra support and highly comfortable.
-It won’t really feel like the standard all-foam bed since it has the quilted cover, but we actually think it’s a nicer mattress—and the price point isn’t outlandish either with Bear Hybrid.
+Bear’s coil mattress is extra support and highly comfortable.
+It won’t really feel like the standard all-foam bed since it has the quilted cover, but we actually think it’s a nicer mattress—and the price point isn’t outlandish either with the coil Bear Mattress.

 Let’s start with motion transfer.
 Couples who share a bed will want a mattress that limits motion pretty well.
 In short, one person shouldn’t be bothered by the other person’s movements.
 If the mattress allows for too much cross-bed motion, someone’s likely to be jostled awake.
 We’re glad to report, though, that the Bear mattress performs fairly well in this department.
 The mattress does a good job of deadening any movement.